killinq-joke/node-db3-project/README.md

     -   Expects a scheme `id`.x
     -   Resolves to an array of all correctly ordered step for the given scheme: `[ { id: 17, scheme_name: 'Find the Holy Grail', step_number: 1, instructions: 'quest'}, { id: 18, scheme_name: 'Find the Holy Grail', step_number: 2, instructions: '...and quest'}, etc. ]`.x
     -   This array should include the `scheme_name` _not_ the `scheme_id`.x
--   `add(scheme)`:
+-   `add(scheme)`:x
-    -   Expects a scheme object.
+    -   Expects a scheme object.x
-    -   Inserts scheme into the database.
+    -   Inserts scheme into the database.x
-    -   Resolves to the newly inserted scheme, including `id`.
+    -   Resolves to the newly inserted scheme, including `id`.x
 -   `update(changes, id)`:
     -   Expects a changes object and an `id`.
     -   Updates the scheme with the given id.